Note: For information about initializing bus signals, see Specify Initial Conditions for Bus Signals.

 On the Model Explorer toolbar, select Add > Simulink Signal.
 The signal

 object appears in the base workspace with a default name.
 Rename the

 The name of the signal object must be the same as the name of the signal that the object is initializing.
 Although not required, consider setting the Signal name must resolve to Simulink signal object option in the Signal Properties dialog box.
 This setting makes signal objects in the MATLAB workspace consistent with signals that appear in your model.

 Consider using the Data Object Wizard to create signal objects.
 The Data Object Wizard searches a model for signals for which signal objects do not exist.
 You can then selectively create signal objects for multiple signals listed in the search results with a single operation.
-For more information about the Data Object Wizard, see Create Data Objects for a Model Using Data Object Wizard in the Simulink documentation.
+For more information about the Data Object Wizard, see Create Data Objects for a Model Using Data Object Wizard.

 Set the signal object's storage class to a value other